smartbiz/hello-retail/README.md

   * `<stage>ProductPhotosUnmessage1`
   * `<stage>ReceiveRole1`

 2. Note the `ServiceEndpoint` output from the execution of `npm run photos:deploy:5`.
-Alternatively, inspect or describe the stack `hello-retail-product-photos-receive-<stage>` and note the `ServiceEndpoint` output.
+Alternatively, inspect or describe the stack `serverless-retail-product-photos-receive-<stage>` and note the `ServiceEndpoint` output.
 This value will look like `https://<apiId>.execute-api.us-west-2.amazonaws.com/<stage>`.
 Open the phone number configuration page for the Twilio number that you purchased and set the Messaging Webhook (use defaults "Webhooks/TwiML", "Webhook", and "HTTP POST") value to that value with a `/sms` appended to it (e.g. `https://<apiId>.execute-api.us-west-2.amazonaws.com/<stage>/sms`).
 It may be helpful to note the stage name in the "Friendly Name" field as well.
 Then save those configuration changes.

-3. Enable TTL on the table `<stage>-hello-retail-product-photos-data-PhotoRegistrations-1` using the attribute `timeToLive`
+3. Enable TTL on the table `<stage>-serverless-retail-product-photos-data-PhotoRegistrations-1` using the attribute `timeToLive`